Fashion Workflow

 Kling 3.0

-Still usable, but softer and a bit more willing to drift in framing and expression.
+Still usable, but softer and more willing to drift in framing and expression.
 Good for learning whether the still survives motion before spending on a cleaner pass.

 Use first when the real question is viability.